 Benefits & Perks

-Don’t forget the value of benefits and perks when negotiating a salary.
+Don't forget the value of benefits and perks when negotiating a salary.
 Sometimes the salary offered may seem low.
 But benefits and perks can add up to 40% to your basic salary.
-Some benefits are fixed, but others are negotiable such as stock options, car packages, medical
+Some benefits are fixed, but others are negotiable such as stock options, car packages, medical, bonuses, employee discounts, training, holiday time and sick leave.

 Make your salary discussion a friendly experience.
 Be amicable when discussing salary.
 You should make the employer feel that you are on the same side and working together to find a package that would satisfy everyone.